kaosborn/KaosPhysics/README.md

 }
 ```

-Next is a Javscript example that pops up the symbol for Z=2 followed by its name in Spain.
+Next is a Javscript example that shows the symbol for Z=2 followed by its name in Spain.

 ```js
 alert ("Symbol = " + nuclides[2].symbol);